Stabilizing black-box model selection with the inflated argmax: Model selection

 \textbf{Base algorithm $\mathcal{A}$.} A base algorithm $\mathcal{A}$ is any off-the-shelf model weighting algorithm.
 Many model selection methods lead to weight vectors $\hat w$ that place all weight on a single model (i.e., the algorithm $\mathcal{A}$ returns only one model, so $w$ is a vector of zeros with an entry of 1 corresponding to the selected model).
 Examples of such algorithms are LASSO for variable selection \citep{lasso}, SINDy for model discovery for dynamical systems \citep{Brunton2016}, and graphical LASSO for graph subset selection \citep{friedman2008sparse}, all of which are experimentally explored in this work.
 A known issue of these procedures is that these algorithms can produce unstable model selections.
 One mechanism that has been shown to help its stability is bagging.

-\textbf{Bagged algorithm $\tilde{\mathcal{A}}_{K,B}$.} We denote bagging a base algorithm $\mathcal{A}$ as $\tilde{\mathcal{A}}_{K,B}$, where $K$ is the number of samples per bag, and $B$ is the number of bags.
+\textbf{Bagged algorithm $\tilde{\mathcal{A}}_{K,B}$.} We denote $\tilde{\mathcal{A}}_{K,B}$ as the algorithm resulting from applying a bagging technique on a base algorithm $\mathcal{A}$, where $K$ is the number of samples per bag and $B$ is the number of bags.
 The output of the weighting algorithm $\tilde{\mathcal{A}}_{K,B}$ must be bounded.
-For simplicity, we assume that the weights can be normalized such that $\hat w$ belongs to the probability simplex~$\Delta_{|M^+|-1}$. \footnote{The probability simplex~$\Delta_{|M^+|-1}$ consists of nonnegative weights $w$ that sum to one: $\sum_{m\in M^+} w_m = 1$.} Bagging averages an ensemble of weight vectors fit on different randomly sampled bags --- see \cref{alg:bagging}.
+For simplicity, we assume that the weights can be normalized such that $\hat w$ belongs to the probability simplex~$\Delta_{|M^+|-1}$. \footnote{The probability simplex~$\Delta_{|M^+|-1}$ consists of nonnegative weights $w$ that sum to one: $\sum_{m\in M^+} w_m = 1$.} Bagging averages an ensemble of weight vectors fit on different randomly sampled bags; see \cref{alg:bagging}.
 Sampling with replacement is known as \emph{bagging}, and sampling without replacement is known as \emph{subbagging}.

-For simple model selection procedures, the ensemble weight $\hat\wts_\model$ simply counts the fraction of bags wherein model~$\model$ was selected.
+For a base algorithm $\mathcal{A}$ that places all weight on a single model, bagging $\mathcal{A}$ to compute $\hat\wts_\model$ simply counts the fraction of bags where $\model$ was selected.
 Even if the set of candidate models is infinite (i.e., $|M^+| = \infty$), the weights $\hat\wts$ will have at most~$B$ nonzero entries, so bagging is still tractable.
 Generally, increasing the number of bags $B$ used in $\tilde{\mathcal{A}}_{K,B}$ provides a more stability, as we empirically show in Figures \ref{fig:reg_stability_across_num_bags} and \ref{fig:lv_stability_across_num_bags}.